What happens if you can’t afford a funeral? Assistance with funeral costs in Australia

 MyCause, for example, was Australia’s first crowdfunding platform.
 Running for over a decade, MyCause has a particular focus on medical and local community campaigns.

 Another popular crowdfunding platform is GoFundMe.
 Featuring 0% platform fees for the organiser, this platform is a particularly good option for people with limited funds.
-GoFundMe has reported over 125,000 memorial campaigns, with over $400 million raised ever year for these causes.
+GoFundMe has reported over 125,000 memorial campaigns, with over $400 million raised every year for these causes.

 Everyone Deserves a Dignified Remembrance